openbabel/documentation/Command-line_tools/babel.rst

 Specifically, the differences are as follows:

-* :command:`obabel` allows the user to specify parameters values for format options:
+* :command:`obabel` is more flexible when the user needs to specify parameter values for format options:

     Some file formats (such as :ref:`POV-Ray_input_format`) have read or write options that accept parameters (such as ``-xm <model-type>`` in the case of POV-Ray).
+With :command:`babel`, the parameter value must be the last term in the command line; with :command:`obabel`, no such restriction applies.
 Because of the original design of :command:`babel`, it is not possible to add this capability in a backwards-compatible way.

 * :command:`obabel` requires that the output file be specified with a ``-O`` option.
-This is closer to the normal Unix convention for commandline programs, and prevents the users accidentally overwriting the input file.
+This is closer to the normal Unix convention for commandline programs, and prevents users accidentally overwriting the input file.

 .. tip::